 Baked Apples Video

-Watch Natasha make delicious baked apples stuffed with buttery cinnamon sugar filling.
-You’ll love how amazing your house smells while the apples sizzle in the oven.
+These stuffed baked apples taste like the warm filling for homemade Apple Pie.
+Watch me make delicious baked apples stuffed with buttery cinnamon sugar filling.
+You’ll love the cozy aroma that this creates in the kitchen as the apples roast in the oven.

 These delightfully sweet and buttery baked apples are the BEST fall treat.
-Just like our Baked Pears Recipe, they’re easy to make, filled with caramelized cinnamon sugar and tangy cranberries, and baked until soft.
+Just like my Baked Pears Recipe, they’re easy to make, filled with caramelized cinnamon sugar and tangy cranberries, and baked until soft.
 Next to Apple Crisp, this is one of our favorite ways to use apples while they’re in season.
+My husband and kids loves these!

-Serve baked apples for breakfast or at brunch, or as a gluten-free dessert topped with my whipped cream recipe and caramel sauce.
-They never disappoint!
-Here’s why you’ll love this recipe:
+Serve baked apples for breakfast or at brunch, or as a gluten-free dessert topped with my whipped cream recipe and caramel sauce or add a scoop of ice cream over the warm apple, and it will melt into it – such a cozy treat during apple season!

 • Apples – You’ll need 6 medium-sized baking apples.
 Aim for varieties that are crisp and firm, like Rome Beauty or Granny Smith apples.